 We have a programme to get as many suppliers as possible using reusable trays produced by IFCO instead of single-use cardboard or plastic wrap.
 Currently, we have around 139 suppliers using these trays and plan to convert more.

 Like our customers, we’re acutely aware of the concerns around using carrier bags in our deliveries.
 We have a separate page where we share more about why we feel continuing to use bags at the moment is the right thing to do at this point in time.

-Any money not utilised from this scheme to buy back bags will be donated to Trees for Cities – the only UK charity working to improve lives by planting trees in cities.
+Any money not utilised from this scheme to buy back bags will be donated to charitable causes.

 We recognise our position in the retail industry gives us a unique opportunity to ensure the impact we have on people, the welfare of animals and the environment is positive and sustainable in the long-term.